 - This event has passed.

-The Washington State University Museum of Art is excited to share the talents of MFA graduate candidates in our upcoming Master of Fine Arts Thesis Exhibition, April 5 – May 4.
-There will be an opening reception Friday, April 5, 6 p.m. in the Museum of Art/WSU Gallery.
+The Washington State University Museum of Art is excited to share the talents of MFA graduate candidates in our upcoming Master of Fine Arts Thesis Exhibition, April 10 – May 9, 2015.
+Gallery opening and reception begin at 6:00 p.m.
+Friday, April 10 in the Museum of Art/WSU.
 Admission to the museum is always free.

-The exhibition is organized by late Museum of Art curator, Keith Wells.
-Wells said, “This exhibition provides a wide range of styles and stimulating experiences for faculty, students and local museum constituents.
-The world class faculty at WSU encourage the MFA candidates to become more confident and articulate in their convictions.
-We, at the Museum of Art/WSU, confidently present this year’s graduate thesis work in hopes that undergraduate students, first year graduate students and anyone willing to be moved by art while spending time at WSU will find it a fun and stimulating experience.”
+The exhibition is organized by our curators Zach Mazur and Ryan Hardesty who’ve said, “This exhibition provides a wide range of styles and stimulating experiences for faculty, students and local museum constituents.
+The world-class faculty at WSU encourage the MFA candidates to become more assured and articulate in their convictions.
+We confidently present this year’s graduate thesis work in hopes that undergraduate students, first year graduate students and anyone willing to be moved by art while spending time at WSU will find it a fun and stimulating experience.”

-To learn more about the art of the 2013 Master of Fine Arts candidates: Meghan Flynn, Meghan Hedley, Catherine Jensen, Jennifer Saracino, Lisa Soranaka, Austin Stiegemeier, please visit the museum website at museum.wsu.edu.
+To learn more about the art of the 2015 Master of Fine Arts candidates: Sam Cannard, Zachary Kolden, Kevin Leiter, Jade Lowder, Phillip Mudd, and Noelle Pflanz please visit the museum website at museum.wsu.edu.

 The Museum of Art is committed to the idea that a museum has a responsibility to recognize the creative talent of its region.
 Chris Bruce, Director of the museum adds, “Exposing our audience to the culmination of two or more years work from our graduate candidates enriches the community life of Washington State University by providing meaningful encounters with creativity and innovation.
-Our over-arching goal is to create life-long learners who can seek out divergent opinions, examine complex issues from a variety of perspectives and find meaning in the world.”
+Our over-arching goal is to support creativity and innovation in students who can seek out divergent opinions, examine complex issues from a variety of perspectives and find meaning in the world.”

 The Museum of Art is located on Wilson Road across from Martin Stadium in the Fine Arts Center on the WSU Pullman campus.
 Gallery hours are Monday – Saturday, 10 a.m. – 4 p.m., open until 7 p.m. on Thursdays and closed on Sundays.
 For more information please contact the museum at (509) 335-1910.